If you need help now, call 911 if it is safe to do so, or contact the National Domestic Violence Hotline at 1-800-799-7233.

 Ashanti Allen

-Ashanti Allen, a 23-year-old resident of Houston, Texas, was eight months pregnant with her first child when she disappeared on April 10, 2026.
-Following an intensive search involving local authorities and Texas EquuSearch, her body was discovered on April 16, 2026, in a wooded area near Chimney Rock Park.
-Court documents reveal she had been strangled with a cord.
-Investigative evidence—including apartment surveillance, license plate readers, cell phone tracking, and incriminating text messages/FaceTime calls—quickly linked her boyfriend, 24-year-old Kevin Faux, to the crime.
-Faux fled to Louisiana on a bus using Allen's debit card but was arrested by U.S. Marshals in Jefferson Parish on April 20, 2026.
-He faces charges of capital murder and the murder of an unborn child.
-The case has sparked significant community outrage because Faux had been released from jail less than two months prior due to an early-release time credit after pleading guilty to assaulting Allen in late 2025.
+Ashanti Allen, a 23-year-old Houston woman who was eight months pregnant with her first child, disappeared on April 10, 2026, and was found dead six days later near Chimney Rock Park.
+Court documents say she was strangled with a cord.
+Investigators used apartment surveillance, license plate reader data, cell phone records, and text and FaceTime evidence to link her boyfriend, Kevin Faux, 24, to the killing.
+Faux was arrested by U.S. Marshals in Jefferson Parish, Louisiana, on April 20, 2026, after authorities said he fled the state using Allen's debit card.
+He faces charges including capital murder and the murder of an unborn child.
+The case drew intense public attention because Faux had been released from jail less than two months earlier after pleading guilty to assaulting Allen in late 2025.

 Read case file